Colombo: 11

 Prepaid rate, shown before the call connects.
 No hidden fees.

 Type the full international number: +94 followed by the local subscriber number.
-That's the whole recipe.
-No special prefixes, no secret codes.
+Use the destination's international format rather than a domestic shortcut.

 Sri Lanka commonly uses Sinhala, Tamil, and English.
 The clock you care about is Sri Lanka time • UTC+5:30.
 After that, the ideal window comes down to who you're trying to reach.